-- Two 80-min classes per week that mix lecture delivery with discussions. - Four times during the semester, 80-min mock-NIH study sections will focus on critical evaluation of research proposals. - Weekly, students are expected to spend ~3 hours in class and 6-8 hours outside of class.
+- Two 80-min classes per week that mix lecture delivery with discussions.
+Discussion is a major component of the course. - Four times during the semester, 80-min mock-NIH study sections will focus on critical evaluation of research proposals. - Weekly, students are expected to spend ~3 hours in class and about 6 hours outside the class.